Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

-Further contracted with a fixed initial state $|\Psi_\textrm{in} \rangle$, \eqnref{eq:Bulk_Boundary_Correspondence} expresses the final state of the spin chain in terms of the bulk gauge wavefunction and the random multiplicity tensors.
-This realizes a discrete bulk-boundary correspondence: the global symmetry of the boundary state arises as the remnant of bulk gauge invariance, with the bulk direction identified with time.
+Appropriately contracting \( \ket{\Phi_{\text{Bdy}}}\) with the fixed initial state $|\psi_i \rangle$ yields the final state of the spin chain $|\psi_f \rangle$ in terms of the bulk gauge wavefunction and the random multiplicity tensors.
+This realizes a discrete bulk-boundary correspondence where the global symmetry of the boundary spin chain gives rise to gauge invariance in the bulk.
+The bulk direction in this case is identified with time.

-We can generalize this construction to circuits with additional symmetric noise or measurements.
-Consider a brickwork circuit of \(G\)-symmetric gates, followed after each layer by a local quantum channel \(\mathcal{E}^{t}\) that factorizes over sites,
+We can generalize the bulk-boundary correspondence to circuits that include additional symmetry-preserving noise or measurement channels.
+Consider a brickwork circuit built from \(G\)-symmetric gates, where after each layer of gates, a local quantum channel acts independently on each site,